Research

 Faculty Research Summaries

 The Department of Computer Science at UNCG has a small but active faculty in a variety of research areas, with well-regarded work that has appeared in leading journals and conferences.
 The list below is organized faculty by expertise in broad, traditional areas of computer science, and the faculty profiles that follow give more detailed information.
-A printable brochure is also available.

 Algorithms and Theory of Computing